tirofina/citydatahub_data_core_module/bigdatastorage/docs/2. installation guide/2.4_spark settings/spark settings.md

 # 2.4 Spark Settings

 ## 2.4.1 Thrift Server Deployment
-Move packed `tar.gz` file to FileSystem of your server and unzip the complessed file which directory you have defined as THRIFT_HOME
+- Move packed `tar.gz` file to FileSystem of your server and unzip the complessed file which directory you have defined as THRIFT_HOME
+- When executing the command below, you need to specify the location of the compressed file.
   ```
-  tar -xvzf /thrift-server/thrift-server-$THRIFT_SERVER_VERSION.tar.gz -C /usr/local
+  tar -xvzf [location of the compressed file]/thrift-server-$THRIFT_SERVER_VERSION.tar.gz -C /usr/local
   ln -s /usr/local/thrift-server-$THRIFT_SERVER_VERSION /usr/local/thrift-server
   ```
 ## 2.4.2 Download Jars